goldschmidtj/slate/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
-factoryId | true | id for a Vandelay factory
+factoryId | true | id for the Vandelay factory housing the machine

 <aside class="success">
 Remember — to retrieve machines, you must first authenticate.